reactgraphqlacademy/advanced-ui-styling/README.md

 3. Button large when prop `large={true}`
 4. Button block when prop `block={true}`

-Bonus question.
+**Bonus question**.
 The default <Button /> (meaning no props) doesn't have a border, why?
 Should we fix that?
 How would you fix it?
 Discuss with your peers.
 Hint, what's the default style for the [Bootstrap button](https://getbootstrap.com/docs/4.3/components/buttons/)?

+**Bonus exercise.** Implement the the component and stories for the Bootstrap Alert component [https://getbootstrap.com/docs/4.3/components/alerts/](https://getbootstrap.com/docs/4.3/components/alerts/)

 ## Prerequisites